Wayne State Tartars football, 1960–1969: 1964

 The 1964 Wayne State Tartars football team represented Wayne State University as a member of the Presidents' Athletic Conference (PAC) during the 1964 NCAA College Division football season.
-In their first and only year under head coach Stanley Marshall, the Tartars compiled a 4–3–1 record (4–1–1 in conference games), won the PAC championshp, and outscored opponents by a total of 79 to 77.
+In their first and only year under head coach Stanley Marshall, the Tartars compiled a 4–3–1 record (4–1–1 in conference games), won the PAC championship, and outscored opponents by a total of 79 to 77.